-- Cloud computing makes it easier to meet computing demands when you scale up or scale down your workforce.
+- Cloud computing makes it easier to meet computing demands when you scale up or down your workforce.

 - Hybrid cloud computing gives you access to the on-demand computing power you need to take advantage of software development tools and business analytics suites that can unlock valuable, actionable insight that would have otherwise gone undiscovered.

-Any one of these points would be a good argument for why you should turn to the power of modern technology to relieve your growing pains and help scale your business.
-Taken together, they make a compelling case as a critical investment you can’t afford not to make.
+Any of these points would be a good argument for why you should turn to the power of modern technology to relieve your growing pains and help scale your business.
+Taken together, they make a compelling case as a critical investment you can’t afford to make.

 Datcom: Helping Your Business Get Ready for the Future

 At Datcom, our innovative Discovery Assessment can determine why your business is currently experiencing growing pains and what the right approach to technology can do to help them.
-More than anything, we believe in solving problems in the fastest, most efficient way possible, and allowing you to enjoy all of the benefits that modern IT brings with the least amount of associated risk.
+More than anything, we believe in solving problems in the fastest, most efficient way possible and allowing you to enjoy all of the benefits that modern IT brings with the least amount of associated risk.
 We maintain that reliability and dependability are the way to go over “bleeding edge, unproven technology” — our Discovery Assessment will go a long way towards proving it.